 Concept, Development, AV, Vinyl Design, Installation

-The project, which was half art installation and half advertising campaign, transported pedestrians into the eerie world of Penny Dreadful.
-Utilizing our talented team of 3D artists and game engine technologies, we created a digital version of Victorian London, which was enhanced by the glow of live vinyl.
-As pedestrians walked past the live vinyl wall, they’d suddenly be stalked by shadowy Victorian figures, which they could then interact with further by stopping.
-Each shadowy character had it’s own artificial intelligence which allowed them to make their own decisions, and interact with pedestrians in natural human ways.
-Depending on the level of pedestrian activity, different effects would transition across the scene, such as the illusion of bats flying out at you and the city catching on fire.
+The project - half art installation and half advertising campaign- transported pedestrians into the eerie world of Penny Dreadful.
+Utilizing our talented team of creative technologists and designers, we reconstructed a digital version of Victorian London, which was enhanced by the glow of Live Vinyl.
+As pedestrians walked past the Live Vinyl wall, they’d suddenly be stalked by shadowy Victorian figures, that would interact with them if they stopped to look.
+Each shadowy character had its own artificial intelligence which allowed them to make their own decisions and interact with pedestrians in natural human ways.
+Depending on the level of sidewalk activity, environmental effects would transform the scene, such as a colony of bats flying towards the street or the city bursting into flames.
 The resulting experience was both playful and unnerving.

-Digital kinectiscopes lined the facade allowing people to glimpse into themes of the new TV series.
-These peephole like displays were a huge attraction and created an eerie, voyeuristic experience.
-Some of the peepholes had interactive touch controls, arrows right and left, that allowed viewers to pan around virtual rooms and toggle through props from the show in a stop motion like rotation.
-Others had more emotion grabbing tricks such as a vampire popping into view suddenly to scare the viewer.
+Digital kinetoscopes lined the facade allowing people to glimpse into themes of the new TV series.
+These peephole displays were a huge attraction and created an eerie, voyeuristic experience.
+Some of the peepholes had interactive controls that allowed viewers to pan around virtual rooms and toggle through props from the show.
+Others had more emotion-grabbing tricks to scare the viewer.

-A series of cinemagraphs showed each of the show’s main characters as living portraits.
-The character and backgrounds remained frozen, except for the occasional movement which revealed hidden aspects of the character’s personality.
-Malcom and Vanessa both turned their heads to track pedestrians as they walked by.
-On the same wall, a large screen displayed the Penny Dreadful trailer, and gave pedestrians a more in-depth glimpse into the show.
+A series of cinemographs showcased the main characters as living portraits.
+The portraits seemed frozen in time, only to occasionally move and reveal hidden aspects of each character's personality.
+On the same wall, a large screen displayed the Penny Dreadful trailer; giving pedestrians a more in-depth glimpse into the show.